muratk5n/thirdwave/en/README.md

 Is *Starship Troopers* satire..?
 In parts, yes..
 It starts out with some post-Vietnam, anti-war feel.
-But it ends with a World War II bruhaha, ie *Band of Brothers*..
+But it ends with a World War II bruhaha, ie *Band of Brothers* jive..
 By the end, the viewer will feel happy the way the heroes moved up the ranks, former drill sargeant saluting his student, a "brain bug" having been cought and more "ass kicking" on the way.